Updated August 2019

 Recreational Marijuana in Hawaii

-Until that time, possession of up to 1 pound of recreational marijuana is charged as a misdemeanor, while possession of any amount greater than 1 pound is considered a felony.
+Possession of more than three grams up to 1 pound of recreational marijuana is charged as a misdemeanor, while possession of any amount greater than 1 pound is considered a felony.
 The sale of amounts greater than 1 ounce are penalized as a felony with prison time ranging from 5 years to 20 years and a maximum fine of $50,000.

 Recreational marijuana legislation has failed to gain serious traction in Hawaii’s legislature.